 Any identified swallowing problem or patient requiring a mechanically altered diet should be coded appropriately on the MDS Section K.

-The NTA component is based on the presence of certain comorbidities or use of certain services.
+The NTA component is based on the presence of certain comorbidities or the use of certain services.

 Because a simple count of diseases or conditions overlooks the differences in care costs, the NTA component utilizes a tier system that accounts for differences in relative costliness.